PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 5. Evidence

 1. The parties may offer such evidence as is relevant and material to the dispute and shall produce such evidence as the arbitrator may deem necessary to an understanding and determination of the dispute.
-Conformity to legal rules of evidence shall not be necessary.
-All evidence shall be taken in the presence of all of the arbitrators and all of the parties, except where any of the parties is absent, in default, or has waived the right to the present.
+Adherence to the evidentiary rules governing a court trial is not required.
+All evidence shall be taken in the presence of the arbitrator(s) and all of the parties who attend the hearing.

-3. The arbitrator shall take into account applicable principles of legal privilege, such as those involving the confidentiality of communications between a lawyer and client.
+3. The (chief) arbitrator shall take into account applicable principles of legal privilege, such as those involving the confidentiality of communications between a lawyer and client.

 6. Privacy.
-Unless otherwise specifically provided by law, the hearing shall be private except to those having a direct interest in the arbitration.
+Unless otherwise specifically provided by law, the hearing shall be private except to the parties, their attorneys, the principals of the parties, and persons who (in the determination of the (chief) arbitrator) have a direct interest in the arbitration.

 7. Exhibit/Witness List.
-The arbitrator shall make a record of the names and addresses of the witnesses and the exhibits offered and received.
+The (chief) arbitrator shall make a record of the names and addresses of the witnesses and the exhibits offered and received.

 22. Certain Documents Presumed Admissible.
 (U.T.C.R.
 13.190)